Juvenile Forensics & Adolescent Decision-Making

 Michigan’s Ruling That Redefines Youth & Justice

-In April 2025, the Michigan Supreme Court held that mandatory life-without-parole sentences for 19- and 20-year-olds convicted of murder violate the state constitution.
+In April 2025, the Michigan Supreme Court made a groundbreaking decision.
+The court held that mandatory life-without-parole sentences for 19- and 20-year-olds convicted of murder violate the state constitution.
 The justices concluded that imposing such punishment without considering an offender’s youth and capacity for change is “grossly disproportionate.”
-Notably, the court relied on scientific evidence showing that brain development continues into the early twenties, recognizing late adolescence as a distinct developmental stage.
-The ruling therefore sets an important precedent: neuroscience research on adolescent development can influence sentencing decisions beyond the federal juvenile cutoff of 18.
-By extending constitutional protections to late adolescents, the decision illustrates how courts are increasingly turning to developmental science to shape criminal sentencing.
+This ruling is significant.
+The court relied on scientific evidence showing that brain development continues into the early twenties.
+It recognizes late adolescence as a distinct developmental stage.

 Late Adolescence, Neuroscience, and Sentencing Disparities